 Spinal Galant Reflex: The spinal galant reflex happens when the skin along the side of an infant's back is stroked, the infant will swing towards the side that was stroked.
 This reflex helps with the birthing process and should inhibit between three and nine months.
 If it persists, it may affect a child’s posture, coordination attention, and ability to sit still.
 Retention of the spinal galant reflex is also associated with bedwetting.

-- TLR: The tonic labyrinthine reflex (TLR) is the basis for head management and helps prepare an infant for rolling over, creeping, crawling, standing and walking.
-This reflex initiates when you tilt an infant’s head backwards while placed on the back causing legs to stiffen, straighten and toes to point.
+TLR: The tonic labyrinthine reflex (TLR) is the basis for head management and helps prepare an infant for rolling over, creeping, crawling, standing, and walking.
+This reflex initiates when you tilt an infant’s head backward while placed on the back causing legs to stiffen, straighten, and toes to point.
 Hands also become fisted and elbows bend.
 It should integrate gradually as other systems mature and disappear by 3 1/2 years old.
 If retained, the TLR can lead to poor muscle tone, a tendency to walk on toes, motion sickness, and poor balance.

-- Landau Reflex: The landau reflex assists with posture development and technically isn’t a primitive reflex as it isn’t present at birth.
+Landau Reflex: The landau reflex assists with posture development and technically is not a primitive reflex as it is not present at birth.
 It is when a baby lifts his head up causing the entire trunk to flex and typically emerges at around 3 months of age.
 It is fully integrated by one year.
-If the landau reflex persists beyond this point, children may experience short term memory problems, poor motor development and low muscle tone.
+If the landau reflex persists beyond this point, children may experience short-term memory problems, poor motor development, and low muscle tone.

 The following chart is a useful guide and breaks down the various primitive reflexes listed above into a quick reference.
 More information can be obtained at one of our local centers.

 The Brain Balance Personalized Assessment is an objective and quantifiable measurement of each area of function – motor, sensory, behavioral, social, emotional, and academic – allowing us to better understand your child’s unique challenges.

 For over a decade, the Brain Balance has helped over 45,000 kids who struggle with learning and developmental issues through our drug-free brain training program.